Mr Martin Leyland

 Consultant Ophthalmologist

-BSc (HONs) MB ChB (Hons) MD FRCOphth
+BSc MB ChB BA ChM MD FRCOphth

 Specialises in

-I am particularly interested in the visual outcomes of cataract surgery and have researched the use of mutlifocal and intra-ocular lenses following cataract surgery.
-In 2003 I was awarded my MD on the use of multifocal intraocular lenses.
+I am particularly interested in the visual outcomes of cataract surgery and have researched the use of multifocal and toric intra-ocular lenses following cataract surgery.
+I am experienced in refractive lens exchange surgery and am able to offer bilateral same-day cataract and lens surgery to patients who prefer the more rapid recovery from surgery that this provides.

 My undergraduate study was at Manchester University, where I received the award for the highest academic marks over six years of study.
-Higher surgical training was completed at The Western Eye Hospital and Moorfields Eye Hospital in London, where I gained experience in all the major ophthalmic subspecialties, culminating in sub-specialist training in conreal, cataract and external eye disease.
+Higher surgical training was completed at The Western Eye Hospital and Moorfields Eye Hospital in London, where I gained experience in all the major ophthalmic subspecialties, culminating in sub-specialist training in corneal, cataract and external eye disease.

 Surgery can be carried out under local anaesthetic or general anaesthetic, supported by experienced consultant anaesthetists and a highly skilled ophthalmic nursing team.